-Future curators is a unique and exciting project which offers trainees the opportunity to spend a total of 18 months at two UK museums where they gain in-depth knowledge of the museum sector and an accredited diploma in curatorship.
+Future curators is a unique and exciting project which offers trainees the opportunity to spend a total of 18 months with UK museums where they gain in-depth knowledge of the museum sector and an accredited diploma in curatorship.

-Five creative individuals will take part in this work-based training initiative at the British Museum and five partner museums.
+Five creative individuals will take part in this work-based training initiative at the British Museum and at least two partner museums.

 Future curators is generously funded by the HLF Skills for the Future programme.

 - Ancient Egypt and Sudan

 Partner museums in the UK